 This page contains affiliate links to our preferred suppliers which earn us a commision if a qualifying booking is made

 The St Regis Saadiyat Island Resort

-Nearest to Saadiyat’s Culture district, but bordered by an empty strip of beach, you get a great feeling of exclusion here yet you are still only a stone’s throw from the action.
+Nearest to Saadiyat’s Culture district but bordered by an empty strip of beach, you get an incredible feeling of exclusion here, yet you are still only a stone’s throw from the action.

-The main hotel has a distinct Mediterranian style with Arabian touches, a huge airy lobby with beautiful Gulf views.
-Rooms are generously sized starting from 55sqm (and don’t forget your very own personal butler).
+The main hotel has a distinct Mediterranean style with Arabian touches and a huge airy lobby with beautiful Gulf views.
+Rooms are generously sized, starting from 55sqm (and don’t forget your very own personal butler).

-Families love it for the exceptional Sandcastles Kids Club offering an extensive range of activities as well as dedicated play spaces.
-There are five swimming pools spread over the resort including a dedicated lap pool and kids splash zone.
+Families love it for the exceptional Sandcastles Kids Club, offering an extensive range of activities and dedicated play spaces.
+There are five swimming pools spread over the resort, including a dedicated lap pool and kids splash zone.

 There are six bars and restaurants covering south-east Asian to Mediterranean cuisine, all of which serve up mouth-watering cuisine and include a variety of kids’ options.
 The breakfast served in the Olea restaurant is of an exceptionally high standard and the service is truly second to none.

 The St. Regis offers both a luxurious escape for families and for couples.
 It’s the perfect place to celebrate a special occasion, or treat yourself!
 We’d argue it’s the best all-rounder on Saadiyat Island and gets our top billing in 2023.

 One of the newest openings, Saadiyat Rotana, is proving a popular family choice with a great range of family-sized rooms as well as access to Aladdin’s Cave, the kids club, which has a lazy river, splash pool, cinema zone, water slide and entertainment for your younger kids.